billpmurphy/hask-archive/README.md

 Remaining TODOs:
 * Make sure typeclass functions and data constructors are typechecked
-* Fix pattern matching variable bind, so that it has an actual stack
 * Change type inference ending so it understands polymorphic HKTs
-* Change type inference engine so that it is aware of typeclasses
+* Rewrite List type to work the way it should
 * Write rest of Data.List and Prelude, and document everything undocumented
 * Final refactor of everything
 * Write rest of README
 * Write tests for everything
 * ???
 * Profit
+* Change type inference engine so that it is aware of typeclasses

 # Hask